A report summarising the meeting is available online (PDF).

-This Transforming our future meeting is held by the Royal Society in partnership with the Green Finance Institute.
-This unique interaction between science and finance will bring together leading experts from across industry, government and the wider scientific and financial communities.
-Speakers will explore recent developments in low carbon technologies across sectors which have been the target for ‘green finance’: hydrogen and ammonia, heating and cooling, batteries and energy storage, nuclear energy and digital.
-The meeting will explore opportunities and challenges to commercialising these technologies and potential solutions to channel the world’s finance into their widespread implementation.
-Speakers will discuss the measurement of risk of new scientific technologies for the financial community and how to mitigate this.
+This Transforming our future meeting was held by the Royal Society in partnership with the Green Finance Institute.
+This unique interaction between science and finance brought together leading experts from across industry, government and the wider scientific and financial communities.
+Speakers explored recent developments in low carbon technologies across sectors which have been the target for ‘green finance’: hydrogen and ammonia, heating and cooling, batteries and energy storage, nuclear energy and digital.
+The meeting also explored opportunities and challenges to commercialising these technologies and potential solutions to channel the world’s finance into their widespread implementation.
+Speakers discussed the measurement of risk of new scientific technologies for the financial community and how to mitigate this.

 During the planning of this event, Sir Roger Gifford, a key member of the organising committee, sadly passed away.
-His family were keen for the meeting to go ahead, which will now be held as a dedication to him.
+His family were keen for the meeting to go ahead, which was held as a dedication to him.
 Sir Roger leaves a strong legacy in this important area of climate-linked financial services, and contributed significantly in the development phase and to shaping the agenda and content of this important event.
-Dame Sue Ion DBE FREng FRS and Professor Peter Bruce FRS have since led the organising committee in his stead.
+Dame Sue Ion DBE FREng FRS and Professor Peter Bruce FRS led the organising committee in his stead.

 About the conference series